snickell/mapbox-gl-js-untainted/README.md

 **MapsGL** is a community fork of [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js), which as of Dec 8, 2020 is no longer open source.

-I'd like to encourage anyone else with a stake in a healthy, open source `mapbox-gl-js` fork to contribute here, as we figure out where to go next.
-Its important to me that a healthy project takes root, so I'm happy to add anyone to the project who wants to contribute/lead/etc!
+Anyone with a stake in a healthy, open source `mapbox-gl-js` fork is welcome to contribute and discuss here.
+In the short term, we'll be very open in granting project leadership/commit privileges.
+When in doubt, we favour including everyone affected by the license change, with the goal of minimizing fragmentation.

 ## License